IN THIS ARTICLE

 Introduction to processing options

 PIX4Dfields is intended for fast and accurate photogrammetric processing of aerial agricultural imagery.
 This article describes the Processing options for generating orthomosaics.
-These features are accessible after images have been imported and before the start of processing.
+These features are accessible after images have been imported and before processing.

 Fast processing